MicrosoftDocs/quantum-docs/articles/how-to-submit-re-jobs.md

 ms.subservice: computing
 ms.custom: devx-track-azurecli
 ms.topic: how-to
-title: Run Resource Estimates with Different SDKs and IDEs
+title: Run the Resource Estimates
 uid: microsoft.quantum.submit-resource-estimation-jobs
 no-loc: [target, targets]
 zone_pivot_groups: ide-local-portal-jupyter
 ---

-# How to use different SDKs and IDEs with the Resource Estimator
+# Different ways to run the Resource Estimator

 In this article, you'll learn to work with the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).
 The Resource Estimator is available both in VS Code and online in Azure portal.